What is a Composable DXP?

-Composable DXP is a term that has been gaining traction in the past year.
+Composability and composable DXPs have been gaining more traction year after year in the software architecture and content management spaces.
 So, what does it mean?
 What are the benefits of composability, and how can you implement it into your software stack?

 Software developers have historically relied on monolithic architectures where one layer depends on another layer, causing bottlenecks.
 Through a composable DXP, developers can focus on small functionalities instead of the entire complex system.